SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/office-ui-fabric-integration.md

 **Office UI Fabric Core**

-- The web part developer will not be required to do anything explicitly to get the scoping to work.
-- We plan to solve this problem through CSS specificity and descendant selector.
-The Fabric Core team will ship multiple copies of Fabric Core css. e.g. fabric-6.css, fabric-6-scoped.css, fabric-6.0.0.css, fabric-6.0.0-scoped.css.
+The web part developer will not be required to do anything explicitly to get the scoping to work.
+We plan to solve this problem through CSS specificity and descendant selector.
+The Fabric Core team will ship multiple copies of Fabric Core css. e.g. `fabric-6.css`, `fabric-6-scoped.css`, `fabric-6.0.0.css`, `fabric-6.0.0-scoped.css`.

-- All the styles in the scoped css files are inside a descendant selector e.g. "ms-Fabric-core--v6 ms-Icon--list".
-- At compile time tooling will collect the version of the Office UI Fabric Core the web part was built with.
-This
-  version can be the one that comes with SPFx.
+All the styles in the scoped css files are inside a descendant selector e.g. "ms-Fabric-core--v6 ms-Icon--list".
+At compile time tooling will collect the version of the Office UI Fabric Core the web part was built with.
+This version can be the one that comes with SPFx.
 Alternatively, web part developers could take an explicit dependency on a specific version if Office UI Fabric Core in their package.json file.

-- The web part div will be assigned this scope i.e. <div data-sp-webpart class="ms-Fabric-core--v6">
-- The framework will load the specific major version of the Fabric core scoped css file.
-If the web part is built
-  with version 6.0.0 of Fabric core css, the framework will download fabric-6-scoped.css at web part load time.
+The web part div will be assigned this scope i.e. `<div data-sp-webpart class="ms-Fabric-core--v6">`.
+The framework will load the specific major version of the Fabric core scoped css file.
+If the web part is built with version 6.0.0 of Fabric core css, the framework will download fabric-6-scoped.css at web part load time.

-- The rest of the page will contain unscoped Office UI Fabric Core.
-- This way, as per CSS specificity rules, the scoped CSS take precedence inside the web part div.
-- The whole web part and its contents will allign to a specific version of Office UI Fabric Core the developer has chosen.
+The rest of the page will contain unscoped Office UI Fabric Core.
+This way, as per CSS specificity rules, the scoped CSS take precedence inside the web part div.The whole web part and its contents will allign to a specific version of Office UI Fabric Core the developer has chosen.

-- **Overriding** Fabric Core styles is not supported.
+**Overriding** Fabric Core styles is not supported.

 ```Javascript
 // Sample of how the scoping would work.